 Stage fright is a very common occurrence, especially in young dancers.
-However, understanding the triggers and root reasons that cause it can help combat it and make you perform better.
+However, understanding the triggers and root reasons that cause it can help combat it and help you dance even when you feel fear.
+Once you learn how to conquer your fears when dancing, it will help you accomplish almost anything.

 If you suffer from stage fright and have a hard time dancing your best under pressure, there are a few things you can do to relax and let go of the anxiety.